-Pass-through charging is, in the simplest terms, a technology built into power banks that allows a device to be connected and recharged while the power bank is plugged into a wall socket and charging itself.
-This technology makes use of a series of power regulating circuits that match the amount of energy needed by a connected device to the amps being drawn out from the wall outlet.
+Pass-through charging is, in the simplest terms, a technology built into various devices that allows other devices to be connected and recharged while the original one is plugged into a power supply outlet and charging itself.
+This technology makes use of a series of power-regulating circuits that match the amount of energy needed by a connected device to the power being drawn out from the wall outlet.

 How does pass-through charging actually work?